 Do not inflate this assembly when it is unrestricted.
 The assembly must be restricted by the suspension or other adequate structure.
 Do not inflate beyond 100 P.S.I.
 Improper use or over inflation may cause property damage or severe personal injury.

-Installation of this kit requires a minimum of 7-1/2" of clearance between the tire side wall and the frame.
+This kit requires 7 1/2" between the tire and frame.